JackieXuu/File-Transfer-Application/README.md

 # File-Transfer-Application
 ### Introduction

-I implement a simple file share application using TCP Socket APIs.
+I implement a simple file share application using TCP Socket APIs and UDP Socket APIs.
 The peers can upload or download files from other peers.
-The submitted files includes two parts, which are C/S model and P2P model.
+The submitted files includes four parts, which are TCP and UDP C/S model, P2P model and RDT3.0.
 Each part has its own UI design ti make operation easier and clearer.